Dictionary Learning for Adaptive GPR Landmine Classification: Introduction

 \section{Introduction}

 A ground penetrating radar (GPR, hereafter) is used for probing the underground by transmitting radio waves from an antenna held closely to the surface and acquiring the echoes reflected from subsurface anomalies or buried objects.
 As the electromagnetic wave travels through the subsurface, its velocity changes due to the physical properties of the materials in the medium.
 By recording such changes in the velocity and measuring the travel time of the radar signals, a GPR generates profiles of scattering responses from the subsurface.
-The interest in GPR is due to its ability to reveal buried objects non-invasively and detect non-metallic scatterers with increased sensitivity to dielectric contrast \cite{jol2008ground,persico2014introduction}.
+The interest in GPR is due to its ability to reveal buried objects non-invasively and detect non-metallic scatterers with increased sensitivity to dielectric contrast \cite{jol2008ground}.
 From the recordings of the previously observed regions, GPR surveys can also extrapolate subsurface knowledge for inaccessible or unexcavated areas.
 This sensing technique is, therefore, attractive for several applications such as geophysics, archeology, forensics, and defense (see e.g. \cite{daniels2005ground,jol2008ground} for some surveys).
 Over the last decade, there has been a spurt in GPR research because of advances in electronics and computing resources.
-GPR has now surpassed traditional ground applications and has become a more general ultra-wideband remote sensing system with proliferation to novel avenues such as through-the-wall imaging, building construction, food safety monitoring, and vegetation observation \cite{lambot2016foreword}.
+GPR has now surpassed traditional ground applications and has become a more general ultra-wideband remote sensing system with proliferation to novel avenues such as through-the-wall imaging, building construction, food safety monitoring, and vegetation observation.

 In this work, we consider the application of detecting buried landmines using GPR.
 This is one of the most extensively investigated GPR applications due to its obvious security and humanitarian importance\cite{monitor2013landmine}.
-Mine detection GPR usually operates in L-band ($1$-$2$ GHz) with ultra-wideband (UWB) transmit signals in order to achieve both sufficient resolution to detect small targets ($5$-$10$ cm diameter) and penetrate solid media at shallow depths ($15$-$30$ cm) \cite{yarovoy2002ultra, giovanneschi2013parametric}.
+Mine detection GPR usually operates in the L-band ($1$-$2$ GHz) with ultra-wideband (UWB) transmission in order to achieve both sufficient resolution to detect small targets ($5$-$10$ cm diameter) and penetrate solid media at shallow depths ($15$-$30$ cm) \cite{giovanneschi2013parametric}.